This is The Place – The story of a poem.

-In 2012, charity Forever Manchester commissioned local poet Tony Walsh (aka Longfella) to create a poem to encapsulate the spirit of Greater Manchester, to celebrate our local communities and help explain what Forever Manchester does.
+In 2012, charity Forever Manchester commissioned local poet Tony Walsh (aka Longfella) to create a poem that encapsulates the spirit of Greater Manchester, sum up what makes this place, its people and communities so great, and help explain what Forever Manchester does and its approach to working with local communities.

 The commissioning of the poem was very much part of Forever Manchester’s re-brand to help the charity reach a wider audience.
 The re-brand also included a name change from ‘The Community Foundation for Greater Manchester’ to ‘Forever Manchester’